Detection Process

 PEM blocks are detected by header/footer patterns.
 When Secrets Hunter sees a supported PEM header, it collects the whole block up to the matching footer and treats that block as one candidate.

-The body lines are not reported as separate findings.
+For well-formed PEM blocks the body lines are not reported as separate findings.

 A key is treated as actionable when it looks like private key material: it has a supported private-key header, a matching footer, and a base64 body that can be decoded.